DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_ischecked_method.md

 @signature: {'isChecked(id?: string): boolean | { [key: string]: boolean };'}

 @params:
-- id    string  optional, the id of a checkbox
+`id: string` - optional, the id of a checkbox

 @returns:
+Either a boolean value or an object.

+Returns boolean value if the id of a checkbox is specified. `true`, if the checkbox is checked; otherwise, `false`.

-param   boolean|object     true, if a checkbox is checked, otherwise - false
+Returns an object if the id of a checkbox is not specified.

 @example:
 form.getItem("CheckboxGroup").isChecked("checkbox_id_3")